 Since 2014, when we leased our Shenzhen manufacturing facility to a third party, we have gradually been developing a rental and management segment of our business.
-We currently lease approximately 172,000 square feet of space in Xinxing, as well as machinery to third parties for an aggregate gross monthly income of approximately RMB 240,000, or \$34,000.
-During the fiscal year ended March 31, 2023 and 2022, rental and management income accounted for approximately 10% and 8% of our net income, respectively.
+We currently lease approximately 170,000 square feet of space in Xinxing, as well as machinery, to third parties for an aggregate gross monthly income of approximately RMB208,000, or US\$29,000.
+In addition, we signed an agreement with Fangda in March 2023, under which Fangda agreed to pay us RMB6,000,000 (or approximately US\$879,000) per year commencing on April 1, 2023, or RMB10,000,000 (or approximately US\$1,465,000) per year after construction commences, as rental compensation until the redevelopment of our Shenzhen facility is completed.
+During the fiscal years ended March 31, 2024 and 2023, rental and management income accounted for approximately 18% and 10% of our net income, respectively.
 A description of the leases of factory space and equipment that we have entered into is set forth below under "Real Property."